 With the 85th Academy Awards show in mind, I thought I’d take a closer look at a few of my favorite movies.

-Now, I'm no Siskel or Ebert but I'm giving movie reviewing a shot anyway with one caveat: No thumbs down, only thumbs up.
+Now, I’m no Siskel or Ebert but I’m taking a shot at movie reviews anyway.

 Freshly-popped popcorn, anyone?